Covid-19 – Greenland is open!

 - Check to see if your country is on the allowed list to enter Denmark or Iceland (depending on your departure place).
 Find out the last requirements (as testing) of entering Denmark or Iceland.

 - You must have proof of a negative PCR test taken no more than 2 days (48 hours) before check-in for departure to Greenland.

 - You must have proof that you filled out the online SUMUT form

-- People coming to Greenland are required to stay in quarantine for 5 days upon arrival to Greenland.
+- Not vaccinated people coming to Greenland are required to stay in quarantine for 5 days upon arrival to Greenland.
 On the day 5th after arrival, travelers must be re-tested and stay in quarantine until they receive negative test results.
 Be aware not all test places are open on weekends or holidays.

 - Travelers could quarantine in these cities: Nuuk, Paamiut, Sisimiut, Maniitsoq, Qaqortoq, Narsaq, Aasiaat, Qasigiannguit, Qeqertarsuaq, Ilulissat, Kangerlussuaq and Narsarsuaq.